sid-agrawal/CellulOS-Docs/docs/source/development/endpoint_component.md

 To increase the reference count of the fault endpoint, we would need to send another unwrapped cap.
 This could be worked around by breaking the `cpu_client_config()` call into multiple IPCs, but not counting the reference from the TCB is fine for a few reasons:

 1. Freeing an endpoint involves revoking the endpoint, so the reference to the fault endpoint in the TCB will get deleted by this revocation
 2. A fault endpoint is typically freed if no PDs hold it.
-In this case, the listener of the endpoint has decided to explicitly free it, or it has exited.
-If there still exists any PD which depends on the listener PD for fault handling (causing a reference to the endpoint from this PD's TCB), the fault endpoint will have no receiver regardless of whether the endpoint has been freed or not.
-Thus, it is not necessary to keep the fault endpoint around if a TCB is still referring to it.
+If a CPU object still exists despite the PD of which it is bound to having exited or terminated, then there will neither be a listener or sender of the fault endpoint.
+If the CPU object is to be reused, it will need to be reconfigured regardless, so it is fine for the fault endpoint to be revoked from it.